Homotopy Invariants of Braided Commutative Algebras and the Deligne Conjecture for Finite Tensor Categories: The -structure on homotopy invariants

 \section{The $E_2$-structure on homotopy invariants}

-In this section, we present our result for the systematic construction of $E_2$-algebra structure on homotopy invariants of braided commutative algebras.
-This will rely heavily on the notion of a braided operad whose definition we briefly recall from \cite[Section~5.1.1]{Fresse1}: Let $\cat{M}$ be a closed and bicomplete symmetric monoidal category.
+In this section, we present our result for the systematic construction of an $E_2$-algebra structure on homotopy invariants of braided commutative algebras.
+This will rely heavily on the notions of a braided operad whose definition we briefly recall from \cite[Section~5.1]{Fresse1}: Let $\cat{M}$ be a closed and bicomplete symmetric monoidal category.
 A \emph{braided operad} $\cat{O}$ consists of objects $\cat{O}(n)\in\cat{M}$ of $n$-ary operations, where $n\ge 0$, that carry an action of the braid group $B_n$ on $n$ strands (as commonplace in the theory of operads, we will work with \emph{right} actions throughout), a unit $I\to \cat{O}(1)$ for 1-ary operations (here $I$ is the unit of $\cat{M}$) and composition maps

 such that the composition is associative, unital and compatible with the braid group actions.
 Morphisms of braided operads are defined analogously to the symmetric case.
 There is an obvious restriction functor $\catf{Res}: \catf{SymOp}(\cat{M})\to \catf{BrOp}(\cat{M})$ from symmetric operads in $\cat{M}$ to braided operads in $\cat{M}$ (it restricts arity-wise along the epimorphisms from braid groups to symmetric groups).
 This restriction functor has a left adjoint, the \emph{symmetrization}

 that takes arity-wise orbits of pure braid group actions, i.e.\ $(\catf{Sym}\cat{O})(n)=\cat{O}(n)/P_n$ for $n\ge 0$, where $P_n$ is the pure braid group on $n$ strands.

 Let $\cat{B}$ be an $\cat{M}$-enriched braided monoidal category.
 Then for any $A\in \cat{B}$, the objects $\End_A(n) := [A^{\otimes n},A]$ for $n\ge 0$ (we denote here by $[-,-]$ the $\cat{M}$-valued hom) form a braided operad in $\cat{M}$, the \emph{braided endomorphism operad of $A$}.
 If $\cat{O}$ is a braided operad in $\cat{M}$, a \emph{braided $\cat{O}$-algebra in $\cat{B}$} is an object $A\in\cat{B}$ and a map $\cat{O}\to \End_A$ of braided operads.